BenjaminVadant/leaflet-ugeojson/README.md

 ## Remark
 I'm not using the "movend" event as it triggers strange behavior : it can start an autocall loop!
 So I prefer to use dragend and zoomend.

+##Thanks
+I would like to thank kartenkarsten for his plugin https://github.com/kartenkarsten/leaflet-layer-overpass/ which was a base for this one.